danilovkiri/web-server-go-liftover/README.md

 This web application is written in Golang and utilizes [pyliftover](https://github.com/konstantint/pyliftover) with the code attached to a project.
 For more information on liftover dependencies see [documentation](./liftover/README.md).

-This web application uses authentication, cookies and JS.
+This web application uses authentication, cookies and sessions.
 Functionality is a subject of change and improvement.

 Currently, the herein described service is available at https://65.108.154.166:4000/index/ (authentication is required upon file submission, credentials are currently being provided only upon request here or elsewhere).